 Groupon gets a bit of a hard time with merchants.
 Businesses need to be savvy on how and what they promote so it also becomes a good deal for them as well as the customer.
 Brand awareness and relationship building are the biggest wins for business, whilst customers enjoy their products or services.
-As a customer though, just be aware that those who are savvy, will try and encourage extra sales through cross-sale promotions or surcharges.
+As a customer though, just be aware that those that are savvy, will try and encourage extra sales through cross-sale promotions or surcharges.

 Hotels often charge surcharges at the weekend so check this out first.
 Just compare it to the normal price of staying there first, as most rooms do increase in cost Friday and Saturdays.

 How to get the most out of your Groupon

 We personally only buy experiences from Groupon.
 Those such as experiences, stays, activities and food and drink.
 However, that is mainly because we are on a minimalist drive, and don’t buy much in the way of consumer goods or products anymore.
 We much prefer the experiences in life.

 Whether you are buying a product or service (experience), do your own research first.
 Check out the reviews on Google, check out the company website – how do these stack up against the Groupon offer.
-9/10 you’ll find it’s a great deal.
+9 times out of 10 you’ll find it’s a great deal.

 Read the fine print